GarrettJudd/reference-architectures/compliance/uk-official/three-tier-web-with-adds/README.md

 10. If for some reason your deployment fails, it is advisable to delete the resource group in its entirety to avoid incurring cost and orphan resources, fix the issue, and redeploy the resource groups and template.
 Check Azure portal notification for a message that the stage of deployment is complete and move on to the next if completed.

 > **Note**: The deployment includes default passwords if left unchanged.
-Please change these values before you deploy.
+It is strongly recommended that you change these values.

 ![alt text](images/create-official-aads-rg.JPG?raw=true "Create ADDS deployment")